ikostan/REST_API_AUTOMATION/README.md

 <details>
   <summary><b>How to fix in case .gitignore is ignored by Git</b></summary>

-<br/>Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore.<br/>
+Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore<br/>

 **NOTE:**<br/>
- - First commit your current changes, or you will lose them.<br/>
+ - First commit your current changes, or you will lose them.
- - Then run the following commands from the top folder of your Git repository:<br/>
+ - Then run the following commands from the top folder of your Git repository:
 ```bash
 git rm -r --cached .
 git add .